nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="The House of Morgan"
     author="Ron Chernow"
     description="This behemoth of a book is about the Morgan banking dynasty, from George Peabody and J.S.
 Morgan to now.
 Because the Morgan Dynasty has been around for 200 years, this book also is nearly a history of modern banking as a whole.
 What I thought was interesting was the evolution of the relation between bank and the state.
 From king makers to diplomats to tools of the state, their power (and power of bankers in general) has diminished greatly.">}}

 {{< book
+    title="The Rust Programming Language"
+    author="Steve Klabnik & Carol Nichols"
+    special=""
+    description="This is not the first time I've read this, nor will it be the last.
+When I first read this two years ago, I didn't know shit from Shinola.
+Now, I'm marginally smarter.
+I've actually taken a computer architecture and OS class, understand memory, etc. I went ahead and made a few small Rust projects (a WASM blog and basic symbolic math library).
+Perhaps one day I'll actually use Rust for something non-trivial.">}}

+{{< book
     title="The Odyssey"